-Brief facts: the plaintiffs applied to the Court to obtain discovery of bank account information of a party (the “Counterparty”) whom the plaintiffs have commenced arbitration in China (the China International Economic and Trade Arbitration Commission (“CIETAC”)) for (inter alia) fraudulent misrepresentation from two banks, Deutsche Bank and Credit Suisse (the “Respondent Banks”).
+Brief facts: the plaintiffs applied to the Court to obtain discovery from two banks, Deutsche Bank and Credit Suisse (the “Respondent Banks”), the bank account information of a party (the “Counterparty”) against whom the plaintiffs have commenced arbitration in China (the China International Economic and Trade Arbitration Commission (“CIETAC”)) for (among other things) fraudulent misrepresentation.
 The plaintiffs claimed on the breach of, and sought the rescission of, a Sale and Purchase Agreement and associated agreements due to the Counterparty’s (and her related entities’) fraudulent misrepresentation.

 Requirements for obtaining an order for pre-action discovery pursuant O 24 r 6(5) of the Rules of Court (“ROC”) and/or the inherent jurisdiction of the Court

 The Court has the jurisdiction to order the discovery of documentary samples from non-parties under O 24 r 6(5) along with a Norwich Pharmacal order which may be made under the Court’s inherent jurisdiction: UMCI Ltd v Tokio Marine & Fire Insurance Co (Singapore) Pte Ltd and others 4 SLR(R) 95, per Sundaresh Menon JC (as he then was) at .